Gastroesophageal Reflux Disease Causes in Children

-Children younger than age 12 will often have different GERD symptoms.
-They will have a dry cough, asthma symptoms, or trouble swallowing.
+Children younger than age 12 may experience different gastroesophageal reflux disease symptoms, such as a dry cough, asthma symptoms, or difficulty swallowing.
 They may not have classic heartburn.

-The good news is that GERD can be managed with nutrition.
-From a dietary perspective, there are three main categories of foods that promote GERD.
+Fortunately, GERD management can include nutrition-based lifestyle changes.
+From a dietary perspective, there are three primary categories of foods known to promote GERD symptoms.

 1. Some foods affect the muscle tone of the LES, allowing it to stay open longer.
 These foods include: